No-Go Grub for Type 2 Diabetes: What to Dodge!

 B. Boost Fiber Intake

-Fiber is your diabetes-friendly sidekick.
-It helps control blood sugar spikes and keeps you feeling full longer.
-Load up on fiber-rich foods like beans, whole grains, nuts, and veggies.
-These not only support digestion but also contribute to better blood sugar management.
+Fiber is your best bet for keeping things balanced.
+It helps prevent sudden spikes and keeps you feeling full longer.
+So, stock up on fiber-packed foods like beans, whole grains, nuts, and veggies.
+They’re great for digestion and go a long way in keeping everything steady.

 Quick Tip: Choose whole grains like brown rice over refined grains, and snack on crunchy veggies with hummus for a fiber-packed treat.